polettix/blog/_posts/2016-10-09-dokku-your-tiny-paas.md

 ### Starting point

-Our starting point is a project that tracked with [git][].
+Our starting point is a project that is tracked with [git][].
 In this example, we will assume that we want to work on a simple `Hello World!` application (what else) built with [Mojolicious][], and we will see a couple of directions for evolving to a more complex application.
 You can find the whole example in [this repository][sample-mojo] in GitHub if you want to skip its construction.